Muhammad-HAMMAD-KHAN-0096/DEVOPS-PROJECTS/End to End CICD Implementation/Prerequiste/Jenkins-docker-installation.md

 ### Login to Jenkins using the below URL:

-http://<ec2-instance-public-ip-address>:8080    [You can get the ec2-instance-public-ip-address from your AWS EC2 console page]
+http://<ec2-instance-public-ip-address>:8080    [ec2-instance-public-ip-address--->AWS EC2 console page]

 Note: If you are not interested in allowing `All Traffic` to your EC2 instance
       1. Delete the inbound traffic rule for your instance